sparkney/danceguide/index.md

 A Java EE servlet 3.0 container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.

 # Installation
-Just download the SparkneyDance04.jar file and add it in your class path.
-TODO:Link
+Just download the SparkneyDance04.jar file and add it to your class path. <span style="color:lightblue">TODO: Link.</span>

 # Getting started
 All you need is few lines of code.
 The Hello World example is two classes, the controller and an action.
 The controller mapps a request to the action.
 For this example, controller and actions need to be in the same package.